Nesvilab/MSFragger/tutorial_silac.md

-## Analyzing SILAC labelled (or other chemical labelled) sample with FragPipe
+## Analyzing SILAC labelled (or other chemical labelled) samples with FragPipe

-[MSFragger](https://msfragger.nesvilab.org/) can be used to identify peptides with chemical labelling.
+[MSFragger](https://msfragger.nesvilab.org/) can be used to identify labelled peptides.

-[IonQuant](https://ionquant.nesvilab.org/) inside FragPipe can be used to quantify chemical labelled (e.g. SILAC and dimethyl) samples.
+[IonQuant](https://ionquant.nesvilab.org/) inside FragPipe can be used to perform MS1 quantification for labelled samples.

 Following is a step-by-step instruction.
 Please refer to other tutorials from [here](https://fragpipe.nesvilab.org/) for the basic knowledge of using FragPipe.